 But the easy route and the hard route can be totally relative.
 For someone who’s never donned crampons before nor ventured above, say, 7,000 feet, those routes may be their hard route.
 And that’s awesome.

 In the mountains as in life, we get so much more out of pushing ourselves.
-Maybe the hard route is giving up smoking, or getting off the couch and training for a 5k.
+Maybe the hard route is giving up smoking or getting off the couch and training for a 5k.
 Maybe it’s just their old routine and way of life.
+It could be something as simple as embracing the Cold Shower Challenge for 30 days.

-The important thing is to embrace something that is a challenge.
-Something they might not even be able to do–but that they are striving toward.
+The important thing is to embrace something that is a challenge for you.
+Something they might not even be able to do currently–but that they are striving toward.

-Because with time it will only get easier.
+Because remember, doing hard things matters, and with time it will only get easier.

 Latest posts by Ryan (see all)